OpenSpace/OpenSpace-Docs/getting-started/orientation/index.md

 * - Open Web Tutorials
   - Opens this documentation website in your browser.
 * - Open Getting Started Tour
-  - Launches a wizard panel that will guide you the the basics of OpenSpace.
+  - Launches a wizard panel that will guide you through the basics of OpenSpace.
 * - Send Feedback
   - Opens a web form to send feedback.
 * - Show keybindings